NataleScalzo1/SimpleTCPServer/README.md

 # SimpleTCPServer
-A simple TCP server in Golang
+A simple TCP server in Golang that reply the same thing that i send